-*SOUND THE NAVEL GAZING ALARM* While writing my last post on PFMs I was struck by how certain ideas and themes
+*SOUND THE NAVEL GAZING ALARM* While writing my last post on PFMs I was struck by how certain ideas and themes recur in

-one of the ones I refferred to.
+the ones I refferred to.
 In that post I said I wanted to protect the idea:

 [I] feel a need to evangelise this idea and to ensure it is not crushed by the design by committee types or overlooked as just a